Happy Lights

 Sunshine On Loan

-If you think a Happy Light could be helpful for you during the Winter months, come by McWell to check one out to take home or use in one of our Restoration Spaces!
+If you think a Happy Light could be helpful for you during the Winter months, come by McWell to check one out to take home for a two week period, or use one in our Restorative Spaces!
+If you find the light helpful, your doctor or therapist may be able to give you a prescription that a pharmacy can fill so you can have your own light permanently.

 How to check out a Happy Light: